palantir/gradle-consistent-versions/README.md

 This function may not be invoked at [Gradle Configuration time](https://docs.gradle.org/current/userguide/build_lifecycle.html) as it involves resolving dependencies.
 Put it inside a closure or provider to ensure it is only invoked at Execution time.

-By default, this function resolves the unified classpath to supply a version, but you can always supply a different configuration to resolve a version from instead:
+By default, this function will eventually resolve the `unifiedClasspath` configuration located in the root project to supply a version.
+You can also supply a different configuration to resolve a version from instead.
+Note that any configuration you supply must live in the project that `getVersion` is being called from:

 ```gradle
 task printGuavaVersion {